wagerfield/ig-api/readme.md

 ## Errors

-Unless the `transformError` function is disabled or overridden via [options][options], _all_ request errors are handled by the built-in transform function.
+Unless the `transformError` function is disabled or overridden via [options](#options), _all_ request errors are handled by the built-in transform function.

 When an `error` is thrown from a `request`, a new `IGError` is created that has the following shape: